A statistical framework for analyzing shape in a time series of random geometric objects: Introduction

-The ability to model, analyze and predict the evolution over time of the geometric features is of paramount interest in many applications.
-For example, cell differentiation can be studied by analyzing time series of single-cell RNA-sequencing (scRNA) data; a core problem here is to quantify changes in gene expression profiles for cells collected during the process of development.
-Specifically, the data looks like a sample $\{X_t\}_{t=1}^T$ where $X_t \subset \mathbb{R}^N$ for $N$ in the tens of thousands.
+Yet the ability to model, analyze and predict the evolution over time of the geometric features of data is of paramount interest in many applications.
+For example, cell differentiation can be studied by analyzing time series of single-cell mRNA expression data (scRNA); a core problem here is to quantify changes in gene expression profiles for cells collected during the process of development.
+Specifically, the data looks like a sample $(X_t)_{t=1}^T$ where $X_t \subset \mathbb{R}^N$ for $N$ in the tens of thousands.
 Cell type is captured in part by the cluster structure of the point clouds of expression vectors.
-Changes in the shape of these point clouds reflect differentiation events; for example, emergence of new cell types.
+Changes in the shape of these point clouds reflect differentiation events such as the emergence of new cell types.
 More precisely, so-called bifurcation events reflect when an ancestral cell type changes into multiple lineages, and can be detected by change in shape.
-Examples of analyses data sets of this kind include~\cite{sstc19}, which profiles several hundred thousand cells from mouse embryonic fibroblasts and provides evidence that shape (as captured by optimal transport) provides insight into developmental trajectories.
+Examples of studies of this kind include~\cite{sstc19}, which profiles several hundred thousand cells from mouse embryonic fibroblasts and provides evidence that shape provides insight into developmental trajectories.
+A toy example of a developmental process is given by modeling the genomic profiles of cells as generated by sampling from a superposition of two spherical Gaussians with centers moving apart over time.
+This represents the emergence of two distinct cell types from undifferentiated stem cells; see Figure~\ref{fig:toy-example}.

-In order to perform reliable inference of shape and topological features in applications, there has been substantial interest in integrating classical statistical techniques with topological invariants.
-For example, early work~\cite{mmh11, bgmp14} established that suitable variants of the space of persistence diagrams are Polish spaces and initiated discussion of inference.
-A particularly influential contribution in this direction was~\cite{flrwbs14}, which set up theory for confidence intervals in this space.
-To avoid some of the issues of dealing with Polish-valued data (see \autoref{sec2}), there has been much interest in techniques for embedding the barcodes into Banach spaces, notably the {\em persistence landscapes} of Bubenik~\cite{bub15a} and the {\em persistence images} of Adams et. al.~\cite{aetal17}.
-Although it is then relatively straightforward to develop limit theorems (e.g., LLN, CLT's) on these derived spaces and use these for inference (e.g., see~\cite{cflrw, cflmrw15, bub15a,kll21}), what the moments actually capture about the shape of the original geometric object can be hard to interpret.

-Furthermore, there is still work to be done on the foundations of statistical inference in TDA.
-For one thing, almost all of the available literature makes the assumption that the $\mb{X}_t$ are identically and independently distributed, and furthermore much of it makes the assumption that the point clouds arise from uniform samples on the domain of definition.
-However, existing work on CLT's does not explicitly account for the error term arising from observing data in the form of point clouds; in our notation introduced below, $(\PH_k(\tilde{\mb{X}}^n_t))_{t=1}^T$ rather than $(\PH_k(\tilde{\mb{X}}_t))_{t=1}^T$.
-Indeed, many statistical questions related to convergence rates and non-asymptotic error bounds in more general settings have been unexplored.